Team Lotus: 1980s

 When Nigel Mansell departed at the end of the year the team hired Ayrton Senna.
 The Lotus 97T scored victories with de Angelis at Imola and Senna in Portugal and Belgium.
 The team, although it had now won three races instead of none, lost 3rd in the Constructors' Championship to Williams (who beat them on countback with 4 wins).
 Senna scored eight pole positions, with two wins (Spain and Detroit) in 1986 driving the evolutionary Lotus 98T.
-Lotus regained 3rd in the Constructors' Championship, passing Ferrari.
+Lotus regained third in the Constructors' Championship, passing Ferrari.
 At the end of the year the team lost its long-time backing from John Player & Sons and found new sponsorship with Camel.
-Senna's skills attracted the attention of the Honda Motor Company and when Lotus agreed to run Satoru Nakajima as its second driver a deal for engines was agreed.
+Senna's skills attracted the attention of Honda and when Lotus agreed to run Satoru Nakajima as its second driver a deal for engines was agreed.
 The Ducarouge-designed 99T featured active suspension, but Senna was able to win just twice: at Monaco and Detroit, with the team again finishing 3rd in the Constructors' Championship, like the previous year behind British rivals Williams and McLaren, but ahead of Ferrari.

-The Brazilian moved to McLaren in 1988, and Lotus signed Senna's countryman and then World Champion Nelson Piquet from Williams.
+Senna moved to McLaren in 1988, and Lotus signed Senna's countryman and then World Champion Nelson Piquet from Williams.
 Both Piquet and Nakajima failed to make any impressions in terms of fighting for victories.
 However the team still managed to finish 4th in the Constructors' Championship.
 Lotus showed in 1988 that it took more than a Honda engine to win races.
 1988 was the year in which McLaren (with Senna and Alain Prost) won 15 of the season's 16 races with the same specification Honda engines as Lotus were using.
 The best results for the team were three 3rd places for Piquet in Brazil, San Marino and Australia.
 Lotus at times were hard-pressed fighting off the less powerful naturally-aspirated V8 cars during the season, and rarely challenged either McLaren or Ferrari.

 The Lotus-Honda 100T was not a success and Ducarouge returned to France in mid-1989.
 Lotus hired Frank Dernie to replace him.
 With the new engine regulations in 1989, Lotus lost its turbocharged Honda engines and used the normally-aspirated Judd V8 instead.
 In the middle of the year Warr departed and was replaced as team manager by Rupert Manwaring, while long time Lotus senior executive Tony Rudd was brought in as chairman.
 The best results for the team in 1989 was 4th places for Piquet in the British, Canadian and Japanese races, and 4th place and fastest lap for Nakajima in Australia.
 At the end of the season Piquet left for Benetton, and Nakajima moved to Tyrrell.